dagl200/unleash/website/docs/topics/feature-flags/best-practices-using-feature-flags-at-scale.md

 ### 9. Continually pay down feature flag tech debt.

-We love feature flags for the way that they increase developer productivity, reduce risk and enable data-driven product development.
+We love feature flags for the way that they increase developer productivity, reduce risk, and enable data-driven product development.
 But feature flags are also technical debt.
 How can both be true?
 The answer lies not with flags but with how they are managed.

 Feature flag technical debt accumulates when feature flags are not properly managed or retired after their intended use.
 Over time, the codebase becomes cluttered with outdated or unnecessary flags, making the code more complex and harder to maintain.
 This increased complexity can slow development productivity as developers spend more time understanding and navigating the code.
 Additionally, neglected feature flags can introduce security vulnerabilities if they unintentionally expose sensitive features or data.
 Furthermore, the presence of stale or conflicting feature flags can lead to unexpected app behaviors, increasing the risk of downtime and affecting overall application stability.
 Managing feature flags effectively minimizes these risks and maintains a healthy development workflow.